carbap/ASSO19/README.md

 Run `npm start` command on `/proj` directory

 ## Run
 Just open `/proj/index.html` on browser.
 Simple as that.
-If you're just trying out the application than there's no need to compile it first.
+If you're just trying out the application, there's no need to compile it first.